31131023374/analysis/README.md

 ## Welcome to ERP Webtretho world

-Here place where we release notes about new features, fixes, workarounds or notifications.
+Here's the place where we release notes about new features, fixes, workarounds or notifications.
 Hope this can help you to keep updated!

 ### Documents